Descartes’ Life and Works

 After Descartes left the army, in 1619, his whereabouts for the next few years are unknown.
 Based on what he says in the Discours de la Methode (Discourse on the Method), published in 1637, there is speculation that he spent time near Ulm (Descartes apparently attended the coronation of Ferdinand II in Frankfurt in 1619).
 There is some evidence suggesting that he was in France in 1622, for it was at this time that property he had inherited was sold—the proceeds of which would provide him a simple income for many years.
 There is some speculation that between 1623 and 1625 he visited Italy.
 Descartes emerges in 1625 in Paris, his notes revealing that he was in contact with Father Marin Mersenne (1588–1648), a member of the Order of Minims.
 This relationship would prompt Descartes to make public his thoughts on natural philosophy (science).
 It is by way of Mersenne that Descartes’ work would find its way into the hands of some of the best minds living in Paris--for instance, Antoine Arnauld (1612–1694), Pierre Gassendi (1592–1655), and Thomas Hobbes (1588–1679).

 In 1628 Descartes left Paris.
 At this time he seems to have been working on the Regulae ad Directionem Ingenii (Rules for the Direction of the Mind), a work that he would abandon, some speculating around the time of the move from Paris.
 It is worth noting that relatively recently a copy of the Rules was discovered in a library at Cambridge University.
 Scholars are unsure how it got there.
 Currently, based on what it includes, it is thought that this manuscript represents the work as it stood when Descartes had abandoned it in 1628.
 The later Amsterdam printing (1701) and a copy that Leibniz acquired from Clerselier (c.
 1670) make certain advancements over what is found in the Cambridge manuscript.
-So, it appears that Descartes picked up the work again, some speculating after a visit in 1635 from John Dury (1596–1680) and Samuel Hartlib (1600–1662).
+So, it appears that Descartes picked up the work again.
+Some have speculated that this may have happened after a visit in 1635 from John Dury (1596–1680) and Samuel Hartlib (1600–1662), where Hartlib reports that Dury had returned to England with copies of some of Descartes’ works (Fallon, pp. 9f); the speculation being that the recently discovered manuscript is related to something brought back by Dury.
 The meeting took place in The Hague.
-Dury and Hartlib were friends of the Cambridge philosopher Henry More (1614–1687), with whom Descartes had corresponded, and of others in More's circle, including John Milton (1608–1674).
+Dury and Hartlib were friends of the Cambridge philosopher Henry More (1614–1687), with whom Descartes had corresponded, and of others in More’s circle, including John Milton (1608–1674).
 Perhaps the copy was made during the visit and brought back to Cambridge.
 (In any event, this is a new and interesting development in Descartes scholarship.)
 In 1630 Descartes moved to Amsterdam.
 There he worked on drafts of the Dioptrique (the Optics) and the Meteors (the Meteorology), which were very likely intended to be a part of a larger work, Le Monde (The World).
 In 1632 he moved again, this time to Deventer, to apparently teach Henry Reneri (1593–1639) his physics.
-It is also during his stay in Deventer that Descartes probably worked on a final draft of the Traite de l'homme (Treatise on Man), which in connection to the Optics and the Meteorology was probably originally intended to be a part of The World.
+It is also during his stay in Deventer that Descartes probably worked on a final draft of the Traite de l’homme (Treatise on Man), which in connection to the Optics and the Meteorology was probably originally intended to be a part of The World.

 When The World had become ready for publication in 1633, upon hearing of the Church’s condemnation of Galileo (1564–1642) in the same year, Descartes decided against its publication.
 For, the world system he had adopted in the book assumed, as did Galileo’s, the heliocentric Copernican model.
 In a letter to Mersenne, dated November 1633, Descartes expresses his fear that were he to publish The World, the same fate that befell Galileo would befall him.
 And, although this is something that he understandably would want to avoid, some scholars question Descartes’ expressed concern, for his living in the Netherlands would have kept him out of reach of Catholic authorities.
 The World appears to have been constituted of several smaller, but related, works: a treatise on physics, a treatise on mechanics (machines), a treatise on animals, and a treatise on man.
 Although much of The World has been lost, some of it seems to have survived in the form of essays attached to the Discourse which, as was mentioned earlier, would be published four years later, in 1637.
 And, some of it was published posthumously.
 Arguably, Constantijn Huygens (1596–1687) received what Descartes refers to as “three sheets” of The World, along with a letter dated 5 October 1637.
 These “sheets” deal primarily with mechanics.